waregagbagbo/Co.Lab/README.md

  or if settings.DEBUG:urlpatterns += static(settings.STATIC_URL,document_root=settings.STATIC_ROOT)

-Install Django Crispy forms to use in the Contact FORM
+Install Django Crispy forms to use in the Contact form